 Third place winner, Jose Mendez, with a joint major in applied physics and computer science, who has been working with Distinguished Professor Dale Gary, developed a better user interface for an expanded Owens Valley Solar Array in California which NJIT operates.
 The expanded array is expected to be working by year’s end.
 The expanded facility will offer greater capacity with the current array increasing from 5 to 13 radio antennas.
 The array is used to investigate solar flares and other solar activities.
 The interface developed by Mendez will allow for a more user-friendly experience.
 NJIT manages and operates the world renowned California facility, an astronomical radio telescope array for studying the physics of the Sun.

-Two industrial engineering doctoral students, advised by Professor Sanchoy Das, took first place in the graduate category for a quantitative tool for industrial eco-efficiency and sustainability analysis.
-Zhenqing Zheng, of Kearny, and Nadi Atalla, of New York City, developed a web-based tool for a quantitative life cycle methodology to evaluate the significance of environmental aspects at product, process, facility and corporate levels.
+Three industrial engineering doctoral students, advised by Professors Sanchoy Das and Reggie Caudill, took first place in the graduate category for a quantitative tool for industrial eco-efficiency and sustainability analysis.
+Zhenqing Zheng, of Kearny, Joseph Wright of Flemington, and Nadi Atalla, of New York City, developed a web-based tool for a quantitative life cycle methodology to evaluate the significance of environmental aspects at product, process, facility and corporate levels.

 Xinbo Lau, of Elizabeth, a doctoral student in chemistry studying with Professor Somenath Mitra, took second place for her study “Nano Carbons as Charge Carriers in Organic Solar Cells.”
 Nanostructured carbon allotropes have been intensively studied such as carbon nanotubes, fullerenes and more, she said.
 These materials hold notable values for physical properties which are important for carrier mobility, thermal conductivity, mechanical strength and optical absorption.